Jennifer Knapp: 2002–2008: Hiatus

-2009-2010: Return to Music and Coming Out
+2009–2010: Return to music and coming out

 In August 2009, Knapp's website was updated with a new design, new management, and a concert date.
 Her management confirmed to Patrol Magazine that she was working on new material.
 Her first concert after hiatus was on September 24 with Phillip LaRue at the Hotel Cafe in Los Angeles, California.
 In February 2010, Knapp announced that her new album, Letting Go, would be released on May 11 and supported by a spring 2010 tour with Derek Webb and summer appearances on the revived Lilith Fair tour.

 In interviews with Christianity Today, Reuters, and The Advocate that were simultaneously published on April 13, 2010, Knapp announced that she is gay and has been in a relationship with a woman since 2002.
 Additionally, she said that Letting Go would not be a Christian album and predicted that her coming out would alienate many of her Christian fans.
 A few weeks later, the controversy surrounding her coming out was featured on an episode of Larry King Live, where Knapp appeared with Pastor Bob Botsford and Ted Haggard.
 Knapp defended her identity as a gay Christian to Botsford.
-When Botsford confronted Knapp for her "sin" of homosexuality, Knapp responded by asking why they weren't discussing his sin instead.
+When Botsford confronted Knapp for her "sin" of homosexuality, Knapp responded by asking why they were not discussing his sin instead.

 Letting Go reached positions on multiple charts, including #3 on US Folk Albums and #73 on Billboard 200.
-Reviewers called the album: "Jennifer Knapp on steroids", "new batch of gorgeous, self-revelatory songwriting", and "a country/pop/indie journey through Knapp’s recent life".
+Reviewers called the album: "Jennifer Knapp on steroids", "new batch of gorgeous, self-revelatory songwriting", and "a country/pop/indie journey through Knapp's recent life".
 Others mentioned "an engaging, wounded swagger and a radio-ready sheen" and "astonishing straightforwardness and spirituality".